 Once an intervention has been shown to work, there is an understandable desire - especially by policymakers - to roll it out nationwide and see the effect.
-But for the intervention to have a measurable impact, you need to get three factors right.
+But for a meaningful impact at population level, you need to get three factors right.
 The coverage needs to be comprehensive enough to reach the most vulnerable.
 The quality, in terms of factors such as participation, duration and intensity, needs to be high enough.
 And you need to allow enough time for it to have an effect.
 So wait until any routine data you have is indicating improvements in access, quality and utilization of services.
 We will discuss this in the next section.

-For the intervention to have a measurable impact, you need to get three factors right.
+For a meaningful impact at population level, you need to get three factors right.
 The coverage needs to be comprehensive enough to reach the most vulnerable.
 The quality, in terms of factors such as participation, duration and intensity, needs to be high enough.
 And you need to allow enough time for it to have an effect.